Mary: remove the unused blocks and then hide everything except the five they will be using:

 Still true? --MF, 11/19/21

-The screen you're looking at is made up of thousands, if not millions, of pixels.
-Each pixel is made up of red, green, and blue light, and the screen combines pixels with different amounts of each of those three colors to make all the different colors on a screen.
+The screen you're looking at is an array of thousands, if not millions, of pixels.
+Each pixel shows a specific amount of red, green, and blue light.
+By combining different amounts of just those three colors, a pixel can show any of the various colors on a screen.